joelparkerhenderson/wordbooks/pages/fixed-price-contract/index.md

 A fixed-price contract is a type of contract in which a buyer agrees to pay a seller a predetermined price for a specific product or service.
 The price remains fixed, regardless of any changes in the seller's costs, profits, or other factors that may affect the seller's expenses.

-In a fixed-price contract, the seller bears the risk of any cost increases or overruns, as they have committed to delivering the product or service at a fixed price.
-This type of contract is often used in projects with well-defined requirements and scope, where the buyer can accurately estimate the costs and the seller can provide a competitive price for the work.
+This is for projects with well-defined requirements and scope, where the buyer can accurately estimate the costs and the seller can provide a competitive price for the work.
+The seller bears the risk of any cost increases or overruns.

-There are several types of fixed-price contracts:
+There are several types:

 * Firm Fixed-Price (FFP) Contract: In this type of contract, the seller agrees to deliver the product or service at a fixed price, regardless of the actual costs incurred.
 The seller assumes all the risks associated with the project, including cost overruns, delays, and other unforeseen events.